zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 # Troubleshooting the certificate configuration

-The following topic provides the information that can help you troubleshoot problems when you encounter errors or warnings in configuring certificates.
+You may encounter problems when configuring certificates.
+Review the following article for  information that can help you troubleshoot problems when errors or warnings occur when configuring certificates.

 ## PKCS12 server keystore generation fails in Java 8 SR7FP15, SR7 FP16, and SR7 FP20

 **Symptoms**

 When you let Zowe server install create a PKCS12 keystore, the keystore that is generated cannot be read by ZSS.
-Then, parts of Zowe cannot be used.
+As such, parts of Zowe cannot be used.

 **Solutions**

-This error occurs because of the incompatibility which is found between Java and GSK regarding cryptography.
+This error occurs because of the incompatibility between Java and GSK regarding cryptography.

-You can try one of the following options if you are affected by this error.
+Try one of the following options if you are affected by this error.

 - Temporarily downgrade Java, for example, to Java 8 SR7FP10.

-- Use the flags as below when generating a keystore.
+- Use the flags as presented in the following codeblock when generating a keystore:

 ```
 -J-Dkeystore.pkcs12.certProtectionAlgorithm=PBEWithSHAAnd40BitRC2 -J-